-- 1. Connect the IDS (version 76.03 or higher) to the vehicle via the DLC. - 2.
+- 1. Connect the IDS (at the latest calibration) to the vehicle via the DLC. - 2.
 Allow the IDS to ID the vehicle.
-Select the Tool Box.

-- 3. Select Module Programming, Programmable Parameters, Interior Lighting, then the TIC. - 4.
+Select the Tool Box. - 3.
+Select Module Programming, Programmable Parameters, Interior Lighting, then the TIC. - 4.
 A screen will come up to remind you to turn the ignition on. - 5.
 Select Dark Enable and the TIC. - 6.
-During configuration the lights will flash and an moves from Disabled to Enabled. - 7.
+During configuration the lights will flash and the system changes from Disabled to Enabled. - 7.
 Final Screen: Module configuration complete, check/clear any DTCs that may have been set.

-Steering Wheel Switches Sedan And Utility
+Utility - Steering Wheel Switches